 Cary Levine specializes in contemporary art.
 He received his Ph.D. from the Graduate Center, City University of New York, and is a recipient of a J. Paul Getty Postdoctoral Research Fellowship and the Phillip and Ruth Hettleman Prize for Artistic and Scholarly Achievement at UNC.
-His recent book, Pay for Your Pleasures: Mike Kelley, Paul McCarthy, Raymond Pettibon (University of Chicago Press, 2013), examines the work of three important Southern California artists.
-Levine’s current research focuses on the intersections of art, politics, and digital technologies.
-In addition to his scholarship and teaching, Dr. Levine has been an active art critic, writing for magazines such as Art in America and BOMB.
-He has published numerous essays for exhibition catalogues and also worked for three years in the Department of Painting and Sculpture at the Museum of Modern Art in New York.
+His first book, Pay for Your Pleasures: Mike Kelley, Paul McCarthy, Raymond Pettibon (University of Chicago Press, 2013), examines the work of three important Southern California artists.
+Levine’s current research focuses on the intersections of art, politics, and telecommunications technologies.
+In addition to his scholarship and teaching, Dr. Levine has written for magazines such as Art in America and BOMB, published numerous essays for exhibition catalogues, and worked in the Department of Painting and Sculpture at the Museum of Modern Art in New York.

 Pay for Your Pleasures: Mike Kelley, Paul McCarthy, Raymond Pettibon.University of Chicago Press, 2013.